North Americans are getting plenty of — and often too much — sodium, and would benefit from reducing sodium intake.

 The committee did not find sufficient evidence of acute toxicity levels for sodium or potassium intake and declined to establish an Upper Limit (UL) for either.
 However, the committee did propose establishing a new category of DRIs based on chronic disease, called the Chronic Disease Risk Reduction Intakes (CDRRs).
 The CDRR differs from the UL in that it suggests reducing intake to stave off long-term issues.

-The committee didn’t establish CDRRs for potassium, although they lowered the potassium AIs.
+The committee didn’t establish CDRR for potassium, although they lowered the potassium AIs.
 The full chart for the new values can be found here.

 Changes in ESHA Programs

 All ESHA programs have been updated with the latest DRIs for sodium and potassium.
 You will see changes in certain nutrition analysis reports that compare the recipe totals to the DRI standards for specific age groups (such as the Bar Graph and Multi-Column reports).
 Food Processor will use the new DRIs to calculate the recommended intakes for your clients.
-There will be no change to values on Nutrition Facts labels generated in the ESHA programs as the Nutrition Labels use %DV values.
+You won’t see a change to values on Nutrition Facts labels generated in the ESHA programs as the Nutrition Labels use %DV values.